dsmic/PythonProlog/README.md

 This is the work in progress version (branch prepareAI)

+This version can proof infinity of prime numbers from a set of rules without intermediate handwritten proof steps.

+it is trained in the prepareAI directory by python3 prepare.py --lr 0.0001, model copied to final_eqn0.hdf5 and started python3 main.py

+The search space seems to be drastically reduced, but it is not guarantied, that the proof succeeds, as only the first three guesses of the rnn are used.

 ToDo:

 - not clear, how to allow broad search with it?
 But maybe it must not be handled by the engine immediatly, but can be done by code as